azkiflay/gitops/README.md

 - [References](#references)

 # Introduction
 GitHub Actions is an end-to-end workflow automation platform that handles continuous integration and continuous delivery (CI/CD) aspect for Git and GitHub.
 As a CI/CD automation tools, GitHub Actions helps deliver software as soon as possible to its users.
 While GitHub allows collaboration on writing software code, GitHub Actions enables fast delivery of the software to users.

+Put another way, GitHub Actions is GitHub’s CI/CD platform that is used to automate workflows such as *running tests**, *building and deploying applications*, *running security scans*, and *automating repetitive tasks (e.g., labeling issues, sending notifications)*.
+These workflows are defined in YAML files inside "*.github/workflows/*".

 Before GitHub Actions was available, other tooling (e.g., Jenkins, Travis CI) needed to be integrated on GitHub to facilitate CI/CD.
 While GitHub Actions is one of the popular tools, there are other alternatives such [Azure DevOps](https://azure.microsoft.com/en-us/products/devops), [Jenkins](https://www.jenkins.io/), [Travis CI](https://www.travis-ci.com/), and [CircleCI](https://circleci.com/).
 The advantage of GitHub Actions is that its is natively integrated to other GitHub components.